Watching Eruptions in Hawai'i Volcanoes National Park

 Kilauea Visitor Center

-The Kilauea Visitor Center lies on the edge of Kilauea Caldera, 550 yds to the left of the entry kiosk to the Hawaii Volcanoes National Park.
+The Kilauea Visitor Center lies on the edge of Kilauea Caldera, 550 yards to the left of the entry kiosk to the Hawaii Volcanoes National Park.
 In addition to general information packs and maps, suggested routes for walks are available here.
-There is also a film about the history and development of the volcano and its most recent eruptions.
-The center will also inform visitors of any temporary closures in the park.

 Volcano Art Center